San-Francisco-Write-The-Docs/lone-writers-guide/README.md

 1. When finished, scroll down to click **Commit Changes**.
 1. Click **Create Pull Request**.

-## Edit in Your Browser the Slightly Harder Way -- by forking the repo
+## Edit in Your Browser the Slightly Harder Way -- by Forking the Repo

 1. Fork the Repo
    1. Click the _Fork_ button in the upper right hand corner.